Kevinkald/Real-time-programming/Project/README.md

   `go run main.go 2 15657`

-If you are using the binary executable file and would like to start three elevator instances using the simulator write:
+If you are using the binary executable file and would like to start three elevator instances using the simulator, write the following in three separate terminal windows:

   `./main 1 16001`
   `./main 2 16002`